jakobo/hotp-php/README.markdown

 $result = HOTP::generateByTimeWindow( $key, $window, $min, $max ); // same as generateByTime, but for $min windows before and $max windows after
 ```

-with $result, you can do all sorts of neat things...
+with `$result`, you can do all sorts of neat things...

 ```php
 $result->toString();